WebDevBootcamp/WebDevBootcamp.github.io/instructors/nw/_posts/2014-05-24-First-Post.md

 ---
 layout: post
-title: Test Post
+title: First Post
 author: Nathan White
-category: Coding
-tags: test
+tags: test nw
 published: true
 summary: A quick test
 image: http://placehold.it/900x300
+comments: true
 ---

 This should be in paragraph form